 Taking a holistic approach to processes is one of the keys to seeing that line of sight is not broken within asset management.
 If everyone is only focused on their individual piece of the process, intraprocess handoff problems can languish for long periods of time, leading to missed deadlines and inconsistent results.
 Silos performing their subprocesses well while the overall process is compromised is not helpful to an organization.

 Confirming that line of sight exists means getting alignment between people, processes and technology.
 We can make more informed decisions and track our alignment with goals through business intelligence, and for the three elements to be aligned also requires good information.
-People, processes and technology all create, exchange and consume information.

 The effectiveness and success of an organization lie not only in the organization's products or services, but in its resources.
 Most organizations have three major resources available to them to use; these resources include physical resources, financial resources and resources that relate directly to organizational behavior.